 Transfers RTI query to chief inspector of factories

-Office of the Labour Commissioner, Delhi, does not have any record of the cases in which laborers were injured or died while working on Commonwealth Games sites.
-The Labour Commissioner’s office has informed this in reply to RTI application filed in August.
+The Office of the Labour Commissioner, Delhi, does not have any record of the cases in which laborers were injured or died while working on the Commonwealth Games sites.
+The labour commissioner’s office has given this information in reply to an RTI application filed in August.

-The Labours Commissioner’s office transferred the application to Anil Kumar, Chief Inspector, Factories and not to the district labour office keeps all the details of such cases.
+The labour commissioner’s office transferred the application to Anil Kumar, chief inspector, factories, and not to the district labour office that keeps all the details of such cases.

 “This is bizarre.
-The department where the RTI application was transferred has nothing to do with Commonwealth Games,” said Moushumi Das of PUDR.
+The department where the RTI application was transferred has nothing to do with the Commonwealth Games,” said Moushumi Basu of PUDR.

-Interestingly, the same office has earlier submitted in Delhi High Court that as per its records, at least 48 workers have died on CWG sites and it has given more than Rs one crore as compensation.
+Interestingly, the same office earlier submitted in the Delhi High Court that as per its records, at least 48 workers died on CWG sites and more than Rs one crore was paid in compensation.

 However, the affidavit given to the court, a copy of which is with Governance Now, does not mention the list of workers and details which were asked in the RTI query.

 The RTI application was filed to get more details of the beneficiaries of the compensation.